milanvdmaaten/portfolio/content/blog/ns/index.md

     body: When NS designers drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
 They can switch the property 'Label' to 'off'.
-The property 'Steps' can be changed to another amount or the property 'Viewport' can be changed to the value  'Large'.
+The property 'Steps' can be changed to another amount and the property 'Viewport' can be changed to the value  'Large'.
   - type: imagesBlock
     size: small